mfvhidalgo/ML/README.md

 # ML

+## Versions

+Currently v.0.2.
+Refer to CHANGELOG.md for a details.

 ## Description

 Scripts to streamline the ML fitting process.
 Currently focuses mainly on multiple linear regression applied from a Design of Experiments perspective.